 Molly would like to tell students, "while you're abroad make sure to take time to just wander and explore.
 It's fun to be touristy sometimes, but don’t limit yourself to the places you’ve read about in your guidebook.
 I found some of my favorite spots in both China and Ireland from just walking around without an agenda."

-National University of Ireland in Galway, Spring 2014
+University of Delaware in Granada, Spain, Spring 2015

 Major: Political Science

 In regards to everything there is to do in Prague, Melissa regrets saying “I have three months, I’ll get to it."
 Before you know it, the last week is there and you are studying for finals and trying to wrap your head around the fact that you are leaving.
 So make the most of your time!